Examples from Czech dubbed versions of foreign movies:

 That's just one out of hundreds of examples.
 The French version of "I just can't wait to be king" sees Zazu's pun on Out of Africa becomes a pro-democratic tirade, and of course to the French version of "Mine, Mine, Mine", which may well be one of the best Disney adaptation ever.
 Long story short: Disney understood sometime in the 1990's that bad adaptations ruin movies, so they created DCVI, a whole company dedicated to dubs.
 The French department somehow managed to recruit some of the most creative translators there are, and made them work with great dubbers.
 The result was crack.

 "Prends garde, lion!
 Ne te trompe pas de voie!"note Means "Be careful, lion!
-Don't lose your path"; the word for "path" (voie) sounds the same as the word for "vote" (voix)
+Don't lose your path"; the word for "path" (voie) sounds the same as the word for "vote" (voix).
+Even funnier when you realize that "Prends garde, lion" sounds like"Prends Gare de Lyon" (the Gare de Lyon is a famous Parisian train station and "voie" is the French for "rails")

 "Rebelle et lion font rébellion!"note Wordplay with the French words for "rebel" and "lion" (describing Simba) that when put together form the word for "rebellion" (another pro-democratic pun)